Rapid Eye Reality’s 2008 superlatives

 Biggest unfulfilled promise: The move to Canada

 On February 24, I announced the I was moving my entire family to Canada.
 I fully believed this move was going to happen by mid-summer.
-I believed it so much, I had thousands upon thousands of dollars worth of work done on my house so I could sell it.
+I believed it so much, I had thousands upon thousands of dollars worth of work done on my house so I could sell it and start looking into Canadian properties through realtors like Eddie Yan as well as others.
 It became clear by the end of the summer that I would not be moving to Canada.
 That fact alone has made the past five months rather interesting.
 It’s still a pretty sore subject, so let’s just leave it alone.

 Most popular kid moment